fedluc/HSMC/README.md

 ## Input file

-An example of input file can be retrieved via the command line argument `-e`.
 In the input file a combination of key-words and numerical values are used in order to specify the type of simulation that should be performed.
 Empty lines are skipped, lines starting with # are treated as comments.
 For the lines that are neither empty nor comments it is assumed that